AdamMcM/ServletVertxBridge/README.md

 AsyncServletBridge.asyncPassByParams(vertx, servletRequest, servletRequest);
 ```

-2. Instance of AsyncServletBridge
+**2. Instance of AsyncServletBridge**

 A more flexible way to bridge between a servlet and vertx is to create an instance of AsyncServletBridge.
 Creating an instance allows one to spcify the route and messsage (as opposed to automatically routed from the servlet request paramters).
 It also provides a handler that is called before sending the response back to the client.
-This handler provides an opportunity to format/modify the reply sent from the EventBus before sening back to the client.
+This handler provides an opportunity to format/modify the reply sent from the EventBus before sending back to the client.

 Typical usage might look like this: